RRZE-HPC/GHOST/ghost/doc/README.md

 Tasking
 =======

-The tasking functionality is based on a number of task queues and a thread pool.
+The tasking functionality is based on a task queue and a thread pool.
-There may be multiple task queues in order to control the affinty of task execution.
-In a regular use case, one would have one task queue per locality domain; and a locality domain may be equal to a NUMA domain.
+There is a single task queue to manage tasks, regardless of the task's properties such as hardware affinity.

-However, there is only a single thread pool which contains all threads which may ever be used by a task.
-Typical scenarios may be to have one thread per physical core or one thread per hardware thread.
+Besides, there is a single thread pool which contains all threads which may ever be used by all task.
+The number of threads can be specified by the arguments of `ghost_thpool_init`.
+Typical scenarios may be to have one GHOST thread per physical core or one GHOST thread per hardware thread (i.e., using the hardware's SMT capabilities).
+Affinity control of the GHOST threads is done by means of [hwloc](http://www.open-mpi.org/projects/hwloc/).

 Initialization
 --------------